justinklam/recipe-blog/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, open the app with:

 ### `npm start`

-Runs the app with nodemon.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\